NORCAT: Occupational health and safety services

-Innovation and commercialization (The Innovation Mill)
+Innovation and commercialization (NORCAT Innovation)

 NORCAT assists small and medium enterprises with their development by providing access to laboratories, office space and specific expertise.
 This allows SMEs to build and develop their products without extensive overhead and operational constraints.
 The centre is a member of the Ontario Network of Entrepreneurs, a collaboration of organizations designed to help commercialize products and services with educational programs, advisory services, and financing.

 In 2014, the regional innovation centre was rebranded as the “NORCAT Innovation Mill”, which continued to offer support to SMEs through the Ontario Network of Entrepreneurs.
 The Innovation Mill also hosts the Sudbury wing of the Entrepreneurship 101 business fundamentals course (developed by the MaRS Discovery District) as well as several business-pitch events for start-up companies to gain exposure to angel investors.

 In 2018, the "NORCAT Innovation Mill" was rebranded as NORCAT Innovation.

+Studio NORCAT supports the organization's workforce development activities by producing digital learning resources, multimedia content, and immersive training experiences using virtual reality (VR), augmented reality (AR), and mixed reality (XR) technologies for mining and industrial applications.